 DKIM Settings - DKIM, or stands for Domainkeys Identified Mail.
 It too was designed to prevent domain spoofing, or someone pretending to send from your email domain, when they really aren't.
 DKIM uses cryptographic authentication, which means the records we generate will be unique to you and your domain.

-Access Token - Access tokens contain the security credentials for your login session and you will need one if you want to use the Gist API to access data in your own Gist project.
+API Key - API Key contains the security credentials for your login session and you will need one if you want to use the Gist API to access data in your own Gist Workspace.

-Segment - A saved selection of any combination of user attributes, or tags.
-Segments on Gist are dynamic and are automatically updated when a user matches the selected filters.
-Segments make it easy to access later for sending emails, or chat prompt messages.
-Segments do not contain duplicate subscribers even if the subscriber is in multiple sources for that segment.
+Contact Segments - A saved selection of any combination of user attributes, or tags.
+Contact Segments on Gist are dynamic and are automatically updated when a user matches the selected filters.
+Contact Segments make it easy to access later for sending emails, or chat prompt messages.
+Contact Segments do not contain duplicate subscribers even if the subscriber is in multiple sources for that Contact Segment.

-Form - Web forms, also known as popup forms, option forms, or lead forms - that you use to collect lead information and grow your email list.
+Form - Web forms, also known as popup forms, Optin forms, or lead forms - that you use to collect lead information and grow your email list.

-Auto Messages - Automatic emails - also known as autoresponders - that you can set up to be sent automatically to a segment of people.
+Behavioral Emails - Also known as autoresponders - that you can set up to be sent automatically to a segment of people.
 Auto messages are perfect for lead magnets and behavior based emails.